NGINX Ingress Controller on Google Kubernetes Engine

 - Session Persistence (NGINX Plus only), which guarantees that all the requests from the same client are always passed to the same backend container.

-- Support for JWTs (NGINX Plus only), which allows NGINX Plus to authenticate requests by validating JSON Web Tokens (JWTs).
+- JWTs (NGINX Plus only), which allows NGINX Plus to authenticate requests by validating JSON Web Tokens (JWTs).

 - Get temporary access to the Google Cloud Console.